krrm1/qb-clothing/README.md

 # qb-clothing
 no pixel style qb-clothing

-this clothing menu from arab discord server that share free script so i make work with new qb-core first time conv mysql in the server side lol working
+this was for qbus the old ver i made it work with new qb-core have fun

 you can edit the script bec it free script fill free to edit
 ```